Congyu-Lin/nuclear-pulse-dataset-for-pileup-correction/README.md

 ## Dataset structure
 Our dataset incorporates the three types of data.
-Specifically, for Type i, the input feature consists of a 64 ns clip of pile- up signal, including 20 ns before and 44 ns after the pulse peak.
-The label for Type i is the energy of the particle corresponding to the pulse peak.
+Specifically, for Type I, the input feature consists of a 64 ns clip of pile- up signal, including 20 ns before and 44 ns after the pulse peak.
+The label for Type II is the energy of the particle corresponding to the pulse peak.
 For Type ii, the input feature is a 200 ns segment of pile-up signal, with the label being the original non-pile-up signal that was used to generate the pile-up data.
-For Type iii, the input is also a 200 ns segment of pile-up signals, while the label is a vector of the same length as the input.
+For Type III, the input is also a 200 ns segment of pile-up signals, while the label is a vector of the same length as the input.
 Each value in the vector represents the energy of a particle arriving at the corresponding time step, or 0 if no particle arrived